BiomedCLIP: a multimodal biomedical foundation model pretrained from fifteen million scientific image-text pairs: Abstract

 \section{Abstract}

 Biomedical data is inherently multimodal, comprising physical measurements and natural language narratives.
 A generalist biomedical AI model needs to simultaneously process different modalities of data, including text and images.
 Therefore, training an effective generalist biomedical model requires high-quality multimodal data, such as parallel image-text pairs.
 Here, we present \ourdata{}, a novel dataset that is two orders of magnitude larger than existing biomedical multimodal datasets such as MIMIC-CXR, and spans a diverse range of biomedical image types. \ourdata{} contains 15 million biomedical image-text pairs collected from 4.4 million scientific articles.
 Based on \ourdata{}, we have pretrained \ourmodel{}, a multimodal foundation model, with domain-specific adaptations tailored to biomedical vision-language processing.
 We conducted extensive experiments and ablation studies on standard biomedical imaging tasks from retrieval to classification to visual question-answering (VQA).
-BiomedCLIP achieved new state-of-the-art results in a wide range of standard datasets, substantially outperforming prior approaches.
+BiomedCLIP achieved new state-of-the-art results in a wide range of standard datasets, including retrieval, image classification, and visual question answering, substantially outperforming prior approaches.
 Intriguingly, by large-scale pretraining on diverse biomedical image types, BiomedCLIP even outperforms state-of-the-art radiology-specific models such as BioViL in radiology-specific tasks such as RSNA pneumonia detection.
+We further illustrated how BiomedCLIP could promote privacy-preserving analysis of proprietary data by using \ourdata{} as a proxy.
 In summary, \ourmodel{} is a fully open-access foundation model that achieves state-of-the-art performance on various biomedical tasks, paving the way for transformative multimodal biomedical discovery and applications.
 We release our models at \href{https://aka.ms/biomedclip}{aka.ms/biomedclip} to facilitate future research in multimodal biomedical AI.